A · DEMAND

 Open for clinical conversations · 2026

-Limina One is a supervised VR environment with physiological biofeedback, designed for use within clinical DBT programmes for adolescents and young adults.
+Limina One is a supervised VR environment with physiological biofeedback, designed for use within clinical DBT (Dialectical Behaviour Therapy) programmes for adolescents and young adults.
 We are in active development and are seeking early clinical conversations ahead of our evaluation phase.

 01. The Problem